programminghistorian/jekyll/lessons/data-mining-the-internet-archive.md

 Then list the contents of the current directory to see if a folder now appears named
 `lettertowilliaml00doug.
-If you list the contents of that folder, you should see a list of files similar to this:`{.filename}
+If you list the contents of that folder, you should see a list of files similar to this:`

 ```
 39999066767938.djvu